-To view or print the department's publications, go to our website and click on Publications.
+To view or print the department's publications, go to our website and click on Reports and Legal Research then click on Publications.

 Who Can Use Form 140ET?

 NOTE: You must have a Social Security Number (SSN) that is valid for employment to claim this credit.